 From 2012 to the present Keith has provided legal and business consulting services in the motor vehicle industry, with an emphasis on Legal & Regulatory Compliance issues and the impact of technology on motor vehicle dealers, the sales and F&I processes and the industry as a whole.
 Between 2012 and 2016 Keith also operated The Whann Technology Group, which developed software products for auctions and other businesses in the wholesale automotive sector.
 The WTG simulcast, management system and mobile technology products were used by over 130 auctions throughout North America and in South America and Europe.

 In 2016 Keith founded The Whann Group, which provides compliance, consulting, training and technology solutions to the automotive industry, with an emphasis on legal & regulatory compliance issues and the impact of technology on motor vehicle dealerships and the sales, F&I and car buying processes.
-The company’s offerings leverage Keith’s 32 years of experience relating to business, legal and compliance issues faced by dealers, consumers and the automotive industry as a whole.
-Keith’s diverse background and unique perspective enables the The Whann Group to provide comprehensive and customized solutions to complex compliance issues.
+The company’s offerings leverage Keith’s 35 years of experience relating to business, legal and compliance issues faced by dealers, consumers and the automotive industry as a whole.
+Keith’s diverse background and unique perspective enables the The Whann Group to provide comprehensive and customized solutions to complex business, compliance, technology and F&I issues.

 KEITH'S SPECIAL MOTOR VEHICLE INDUSTRY RELATED EXPERIENCE: